Today is the 46th anniversary of my entry into the US Navy.

 After a minute or two, we were asked who the Company Petty Officers were.
 I was the Master-at-Arms.

 So I was taken into the Company Commander’s office with my fellow Petty Officers, and grilled.
 Seems having most everyone but a few of us sleeping on the deck was a concern.
-It actually seemed as if the concern was that some of us were in our racks and most were on the floor.
-But it was the middle of the night.
+It actually seemed as if the concern was that some of us were in our racks instead of being on the floor.
+It was the middle of the night.

 One of the real officers, as we Boot Camp Company Petty Officers were not real officers, we were pretending, so as to learn about chain of command and to bring order to the chaos that would be natural – but much more quickly – as I learned later as “Forming, Storming, Norming, Performing” – barked out The QUESTION.